Betzdorf, Germany

 Betzdorf (/de/) is a town and municipality in northern Rhineland-Palatinate, Germany.

 Betzdorf is part of the district of Altenkirchen.
 Betzdorf is located on the river Sieg, approx. 15 km south-west of Siegen.
 Betzdorf is the seat of the Verbandsgemeinde Betzdorf-Gebhardshain.
 Betzdorf (Sieg) station is a railway junction with closed marshalling yard on the Sieg Railway, the Betzdorf–Haiger railway and the Betzdorf–Daaden railway.

-It is twinned with the town of Ross-on-Wye, England.
+It is twinned (sister city) with the towns of Ross-on-Wye, England and Decize, France.